Field manual

 Public Slack commands only.

 This field manual keeps the top-level command list focused on first-game setup and safe operational checks.
-Internal recovery tools and deeper phase-specific prompts are intentionally excluded from the public site.
+Internal recovery tools and deeper scene-specific prompts are intentionally excluded from the public site.

 Setup commands